Small Business Enterprise Program

-Many City projects up for bid have a 10 percent SBE utilization goal.
-This means that prime contractors must identify, as a part of their bidding process, 10 percent of the total dollar amount of the bid to be subtracted out to Certified SBEs, and which specific Certified SBEs they will be contracting with.
+City of Tulsa projects have a 10 percent SBE utilization goal.
+This goal directs prime contractors to identify and subcontract with Certified SBEs for 10 percent of the total dollar amount of the bid.
+Bids.
 Bids that do not meet this threshold can be rejected, even if they are the lowest bidder.
-For this reason, prime contractors bidding on certain City projects are incentivized to subcontract out to Certified SBEs.

 Are you eligible?